|

 that monitors the airplane and ship traffic to control illegal

+drug flow into the country.
 Started in April 1996, UML and the Communications

 Research Laboratory in Tokyo, Japan, jointly sponsored a large